Skip to content

 Programs

 A program is a named grouping of related projects owned by one PM or program team.
-It is the OSS coordination unit that sits between standalone projects and the Enterprise portfolio: programs let one PM manage several related projects as a single working set, with shared membership, a shared backlog (#501, forthcoming), and a future combined burndown.
+It is the OSS coordination unit that sits between standalone projects and the Enterprise portfolio: programs let one PM manage several related projects as a single working set, with shared membership, a shared backlog, and a rollup KPI view across the program’s projects.

 A PM with three to six related projects benefits from a program when: